migalmoreno/tubo/README.md

 -   Docker

-    Alternatively, you can use Docker to set up Tubo.
-Simply invoke this:
+    You can use Docker Compose to set up Tubo.

         docker-compose up -d

 -   Manual

-    You can also set up Tubo manually via the [GNU Guix](https://guix.gnu.org/) package manager.
+    You set up Tubo manually via the [GNU Guix](https://guix.gnu.org/) package manager.
 First, download the necessary tooling:

         cd /path/to/tubo
         guix shell